k0siara/composer/README.md

 This should cover most of the cases for you.
 If not, you can create custom states for a specific screen/case/etc.

-First, define a ComposerViewModel and ComposerUIStateData, that will hold your screen data, regardlress of the UiState that is has right now.
+First, define a ComposerViewModel and ComposerUIStateData, that will hold your screen data, regardless of the UiState that is has right now.

 ```kotlin
 class HomeViewModel : ComposerViewModel<HomeStateData>(